pote80/timeclock/README.md

 # Technical Requirements - Front-end

 ## Header
-* The header should be created as its own componenet.
+* The header should be created as its own component.
 * The header component should be rendered only once.
   * This can be accomplished by rendering it outside of the routes.
 * Clicking on the logo should navigate the user to the homepage.